Strategic Objective Highlights

 - Objective Owner

-- Lily Waterston, MA, Director, International Programs (
+- Lily Waterston, MA, Director, International Programs (firstname.lastname@example.org)

 - ASHA is engaged internationally with service providers, educators, scientists and other groups to proliferate research, and improve professional preparation and service delivery

-approved ASHA’s application to renew its official status as Non-State Actor (NSA) in 2018.
+approved ASHA’s application to renew its official status as Non-State Actor (NSA) for 2018–2020.
 ASHA received a 2018 American Society of Association Executives (ASAE) Summit Award for its Country Capacity Building Initiative with PAHO/WHO.

-- Collaborating with WHO and the International Communication Project (ICP) for public awareness campaigns: ASHA continues to advise WHO on its "Make Listening Safe" global campaign.
-For the third year in a row, an ASHA social media campaign is promoting World Hearing Day (March 3).
-ASHA continues to play a strategic role with ICP; publishing a quarterly e-newsletter and developing social media campaigns.
+- Collaborating with WHO and the International Communication Project (ICP) for public awareness campaigns: ASHA continues to advise WHO on its "Make Listening Safe" global campaign and promoting World Hearing Day (March 3).
+ASHA and ICP founding organizations highlighted communication disability at the UN Conference of State of Parties to the Convention on the Rights

 11–13, 2019 in Foz do Iguaçu, Brazil.

-- Participating in WHO and PAHO high-level meetings: ASHA, as NSA in official relations with PAHO, is invited as “observer” to these meetings.
-ASHA is a founding member of the Global Rehabilitation Alliance meeting; PAHO/NIH Workshop on Rehabilitation and Assistive Technology in the Americas; 2nd WHO
+- Participating in WHO and PAHO high-level meetings: ASHA, as NSA in official relations with PAHO, is invited to these meetings: 2nd Global Rehabilitation Alliance meeting; PAHO/NIH Workshop on Rehabilitation and Assistive Technology in the Americas; 2nd WHO

 - Increasing publications from authors outside the U.S.: As of 12/31/18, there were 529 international authors.
 ASHA Journals Academy includes information on translation services and resources for non-English speakers.